 Like a receding wave on a beach, everyone slunk back.

 Richards face morphed into something she couldn’t read.
-She thought she’d memorized all his faces period to know when she pleased him or not.
-This was not a face she recognized but it wasn’t good.
+She thought she’d memorized all his faces and where or not she pleased him.
+Right then his face wasn’t recognizable in the slightest—tense lips, eyes hooded with fury.

 This was the moment, wasn’t it?
 When her life all fell apart again?